Awaab Ishak: Mould in flat caused boy's death, coroner rules

 "It is acknowledged by Rochdale Boroughwide Housing and I find as a matter of fact that a more proactive response should have been taken to treat the mould."

 She said: "From July 2020 until December 2020...
-Awaab continued to have chronic exposure to harmful mould."
+Awaab continued to have chronic exposure to harmful mould.

+"The development of Awaab's severe respiratory condition which led to him going into respiratory arrest was entirely due to the prolonged exposure he had to mould in his home environment."

+Awaab had consistently suffered from cold and respiratory issues throughout his life, the inquest heard.

 Why not follow BBC North West on Facebook, Twitter and Instagram?
 You can also send story ideas to northwest.newsonline@bbc.co.uk